Pineau de Re: British career

-Pineau has successfully completed several events at BE90 and BE100 level with aims to go Novice this year.
+Following his retirement in 2016, Pineau de Re was retrained at the eventing yard near Worcester of Lizzie Brunt, a work rider for Newland's yard.
+He has competed at Novice level in eventing and was one of three finalists for the 2023 Retraining of Racehorses horse of the year competition.

 Honours

 In July 2014 the sign welcoming visitors to the village of Claines was redesigned to read "Welcome to Claines, Home of 2014 Grand National winner Pineau De Re".